 “Once a dream is dreamt, does the dreamer repent his desire for sex and violence?
 Does he fold the sleepy hills and buildings, the gentle skins and thrashed bed-heads into felted pouches and file them under Unfinished Business, and store them safely.
 Will he exhume them on his next incarnation and pat the pockets of his midnight coat, locate a note which reads: “Redeemed: One soul.
 Terms and Conditions apply.”
 And shall he ask, “when shall I be free?”

-The thing is, so-called red tape is totally acceptable when, for example, safety is an issue or the risks of doing something might not be immediately obvious.
-But increasingly, private organisations and government agencies shelter their shoddy practices and underhand dealings behind these Weasel Words which we realise, often too late, are for their protection, not ours.
+The thing is, red tape is totally acceptable when, for example, safety is an issue or the risks of doing or not doing something might not be immediately obvious.
+But increasingly, private organisations and government agencies shelter their shoddy practices and underhand dealings behind Weasel Words which we realise, often too late, are for their benefit, not ours.

 Intricately contrived and often nonsensical their rules of engagement hijack common sense and transform even the simplest transaction into something pointlessly complicated whilst ensuring they squeeze as much money out of us as possible.
-For example, when someone marries, an insurance company will demand the name is changed on the policy and will charge £20 administration fee for the privilege thank you very much!*
+For example, when someone marries, an insurance company for example will insist the name is changed on the policy and will charge £20 administration fee for the privilege thank you very much!
+In our case it was a little over £1 per letter which translates to approximately £600 per minute.

-It’s worth emphasising that citizens of the United Kingdom are bound only by Common Law and as such are not obliged to comply with any other regulations, statutes or terms and conditions (unless the individual so desires).
+It’s worth emphasising that citizens of the United Kingdom are bound by Common Law and as such are not obliged to comply with any other commercial regulations or terms and conditions (unless the individual chooses to do so).

 Next: The System